-To our Ash Wednesday service I brought some ashes that I collected from our fireplace in our home.
-After the fire has gone out, there are the ashes that remain.
-These hold no value for me.
+My wife and I have a fireplace in our home, and during the winter months, we enjoy a warm fire burning in its hearth.
+But after the fireplace fire has gone out, all that remain are the ashes.
+These hold no value for us.
 No matter how many of these ashes that I collect, I could never heat our home with them.
 They are worthless to me.

 The commemoration of Ash Wednesday and even the commemoration of Lent is not something that God has instructed us to do, but is purely a church tradition.
 Thus, like all human traditions, we need to be a little careful what meaning we put into it.
-If we are holding this service and observing Ash Wednesday out of some sense of duty or to fulfill a requirement, or simply because we have always done it, we are missing the point.
+If we hold this service in our churches and observe Ash Wednesday only out of some sense of duty or to fulfill a requirement, or simply because we have always done it, then we are missing the point.

 However, if we use these moments together to truly reflect on our relationship with God and with our fellow man, then our observance of Ash Wednesday and of the entire Lent season will be very meaningful.

-I would like to give you two things pertaining to the image of the ashes to think about during this season of Lent.
+Thus, I would like to give you two things pertaining to the image of the ashes to think about during the season of Lent.

 Ashes Can Symbolize Humility

 Job was learning a lesson that we all must learn.
-God caused the case of Job to be so severe and also preserved the story of Job in order that it would be instructive to all of us throughout history.
+God caused the case of Job to be so severe, and also preserved the story of Job, so that his example would be instructive to all of us throughout history.
 The lesson in this is the truth that despite all of the outward glitz and glitter of the riches of this world, in the end all of these are but dust and ashes.